MIGA Doctors in Training Grants Program

 Six individual DIT Grants of $10,000 each

-Six individual DIT Grants of $10,000 each are available for doctors undertaking advanced training to enhance their qualifications and benefit their career and local community.
+Six individual DIT Grants of $10,000 each are available for doctors undertaking advanced training to enhance their qualifications and benefit their local community.

 The funding is intended to assist doctors meet the costs incurred in pursuing their training opportunity.
 Costs may include travel, accommodation, program fees and other associated expenses.